3.3 Super Cells!

 C. Where does strength come from?

-Different living things have different strengths and different living things get their strength from different places.
+Cells might be tiny, but cells, and what happens inside them can impact an entire organism.
+For example, different living things have different strengths and different living things get their strength from different places.

 • What’s the main difference between plant and animal cells?